retypeapp/retype/getting_started.md

 Done with Retype?
 It's okay, we understand. :cry:

-Removing Retype is just as simple as installing.
+Uninstalling Retype is just as simple as installing.
 Use the same Package Manager to uninstall as you did to install.
 For instance, if you used `npm` to install Retype, run the `npm` uninstall command to remove.

 ```sh
 # npm